Vorlonhomeworld/BBCL/15 One sidenote about inputs.md

 While the crash itself is bad as it is, if a clever hacker sees that they can make your program crash, they can get it to exit to the system, spawn a shell and get access at whatever level you have access on that computer.
 In the hacker community this is known as "getting root" or "root shelling" and the bottom line here is, I don't want anyone getting a root shell on anything I've written!
-One change is all that's needed to keep that from happening, instead of using
+Two changes are all that's needed to keep that from happening, instead of using
-**(read)** to read the user's input, we'll need to use **(read-line)** instead.
+**(read)** to read the user's input, we'll need to use **(read-line)** instead, and instead of using (equal-response '007) we change it to (string-equal response "007").
+We change the (equal-response) because we're looking to compare strings.
+If we leave it the way it is, the program won't crash, but it also won't understand that it's being given the corrrect string either!

 ## So what's the difference ?